armory/docs/content/en/borealis/ui/borealis-status-ui.md

 Select **See Full Details** from the status pane on the **All Deployments**, you arrive on the **All Environments** page, which shows all the environments that are part of that deploy file.
 If a deploy file only contains one environment, you'll only see one on this page.

+You can watch a [demo](https://s.armory.io/BludOJBo) of how the All Deployments page and the details page for a single environment work together to walk you through progressing your deployment.

 ### All environments

-On this page, you can see all the environments that are being deployed to in a single deploy file.
+The **All Deployments** page shows you all environments that are being deployed to in a single deploy file.
 If you click the link that the CLI returns when you trigger the deployment, this is the page you are linked to.
 It can give you a general idea of the state of the deployment and what environment is currently being deployed to.

 {{< figure src="/images/borealis/borealis-multitarget-deploy.jpg" alt="The deployment starts in a dev environment.
 It then progresses to infosec and staging environments simultaneously.
 It finishes by deploying to a prod-west environment." >}}